Home Blog An introduction to quantitative and qualitative forecasting methods

 Statistical forecasting using only historic consumption data works well if you sell or produce the same amount of each item every period.
 If sales/usage fluctuates over a couple of periods, you’ll suffer from inaccurate forecasts and, therefore, either stock-outs or excess inventory.

-While effective demand forecasting should consider demand trends, seasonality, and the product life cycle stage of your stock items, doing so manually can be arduous and time-consuming.
-If you’re ready to elevate your statistical forecasting, it might be time to consider demand forecasting software.
-These tools can streamline your forecasting process, allowing you to focus on the other critical aspects of your business.
+If you’re ready to elevate your statistical forecasting, it might be time to consider demand forecasting software such as EazyStock.
+These demand forecasting tools can streamline your forecasting process, allowing you to focus on the other critical aspects of your business.

 With qualitative demand forecasting, predictions are based on expert knowledge of how the market works.
 These insights could come from one person or multiple people, internally or externally, to the business.